alashkov83/hydrocluster/README.md

 GUI was realized using Tkinter.
-It consists of a panel for selecting the operation mode, a window for graphical representation of clustering results Cluster analysis, and a window for displaying log file, shown below.
+It consists of a panel for selecting the operation mode, a window for graphical representation of clustering results Cluster analysis, and a window for displaying log file.

 ![image](screenshots/main_window.png)

-At the beginning of working with the graphical interface, it is necessary to select the desired hydrophobicity / hydrophilicity table in the sub-window of the mode selection window, select the method for scoring of clustering in the metrics window and run on Manual (Manual mode -&gt;
+At the beginning of working with the graphical interface, it is necessary to select the desired hydrophobicity/hydrophilicity table in the sub-window of the mode selection window, select the method for scoring of clustering in the metrics window and run on Manual (Manual mode -&gt;
 Start) or automatic mode of operation (Auto mode -&gt; Start) in one of